 QA Total Learning™ is our newest and most effective way to learn.

-Learners will be security professionals who are looking to begin their certification and badging journey in the cyber security field.
-Alternatively, learners might be looking to begin their career in cyber security by learning about information security principles and practices.
+Learners will be Security Professionals who are looking to begin their certification and badging journey in the Cyber Security field.
+Alternatively, learners may be looking to begin their career in Cyber Security by learning about Information Security principles and practices.

-In this Total Learning course, learners will benefit from the best of both digital and live learning to learn the fundamental skills needed to secure information, whilst also preparing themselves for official certification.
-This includes the Digital stage, designed to including sample exam questions, quizzes, and a combination of video and written content.
+In this Total Learning course, learners will have the best of both digital and live learning to learn the fundamental skills needed to secure information whilst also preparing themselves for official certification.
+The digital learning component (either exam- or skills-focused), involves sample exam questions, quizzes, and combination of video and written content.

 There are no specific prerequisites for this course.
 It is ideal for members of information security management teams, IT managers, security and systems managers, information asset owners, and employees with legal compliance responsibilities.

 This Total Learning course consists of three key stages, all explained during a 1-hour virtual kick off session, which includes a Q&A session:

 - Digital stage: 25 hours structured digital self-paced learning, completed over a minimum of 3 weeks.

 The Digital stage provides learners with the Foundational knowledge that is developed later in the Live stage.
 It is a self-paced, online learning experience, supplemented by videos to highlight key areas from industry experts.
 Regular review questions help learners judge and measure their progress and understanding.

 The Digital stage is divided into seven Learning Paths: